 Treatment may be advised in certain situations

 For example, treatment may be a advised if you have persistent discomfort.
 Also, treatment may be advised if a testis is not growing properly in a teenager with a varicocele.

-However, after successful treatment, some men have a recurrence of a varicocele months or years later.
-This is because the veins left behind to do the job of taking the blood from the testes may themselves enlarge or dilate with the extra blood they will now have to carry.
+However, after successful treatment, some men have a return (recurrence) of a varicocele months or years later.
+This is because the veins left behind to do the job of taking the blood from the testes may themselves enlarge (dilate) with the extra blood they will now have to carry.
 A recurrence can be treated in the same way as the first time.

 Is treatment for varicocele a possible cure for male infertility?

 Probably not - but there is debate about this.
 For many years it was thought that treating a varicocele in an infertile man would increase his chance of becoming fertile again.
 Studies have shown that, after treatment, the sperm count often improves.
 This was assumed to increase the chance of fertility.
 Some studies did indicate that fertility may be increased with treatment.

 A large analysis of studies (a Cochrane review cited below) looked at this issue.
 The review found that there was no good evidence to say that fertility is increased by treatment.
 However, research done since this review suggested that treatment could improve fertility in some cases.
 If you are infertile, your specialist will advise on current research and thinking related to this issue.